Mukul-raii/codeChronoExt/README.md

-# CodeChrono Extension
+# Miss-Minutes Extension

-Track your coding time automatically with CodeChrono!
+Track your coding time automatically with Miss-Minutes!

 ## Features